 Kamandalu Ubud – Individually-designed villas in a pristine valley, ideal for honeymooners and families.

-A short drive from downtown Ubud, this sophisticated resort boasts a traditional rural setting.
+A short drive from downtown Ubud, this sophisticated resort offers a traditional rural setting.
 Designed to some extent like a Balinese village, chalets and villas (with up to three bedrooms) face rice fields, lagoons, private gardens, or the valley.
 The extensive landscaped gardens are sprinkled with palms, gazebos, fountains, and statues, and the infinity pool facing the ravine features an inviting swim-up bar.
-All accommodations are traditionally designed and feature four-poster beds, plentiful luggage space, and massive bathrooms with outdoor showers and sunken bathtubs, while some also have private pools.
+All accommodations are traditionally designed and come with four-poster beds, plentiful luggage space, and massive bathrooms with outdoor showers and sunken bathtubs, while some also have private pools.
 Although actively promoting ‘romantic getaways’, it also caters pleasingly well for families, offering a range of activities for the whole clan, and a children’s pool.

 Kamandalu Ubud – The Location